Fuxxel/edges/README.md

-# A skeletonize algorithm and a combinatorial optimization to improve edge quality
+# Towards improving edge quality using combinatorial optimization and a novel skeletonize algorithm

 This repository contains the code and evaluation results for the paper: ...
 If you adapt, remix, transform, or build upon the material, please cite the published paper.